-- Also, Severe Thunderstorm Warning is issued when existing thunderstorms are likely to develop into a severe thunderstorm
+- Existing thunderstorms are likely to develop into a severe thunderstorm

-Severe thunderstorms can be quite localised and develop quite quickly.
+Severe thunderstorms can be quite localised and can develop quickly.
 The exact location of severe thunderstorms can be hard to predict.
 The warnings are usually issued without much lead-time before the event.
-To try and issue warnings with a greater lead-time would lead to a flood of false alarms, thus rendering the service ineffective.

 What information is included in the Severe Thunderstorm Warning?